Shahar Azulay Founder and CEO

 • End-to-end observability and troubleshooting platforms, like groundcover, that continuously monitor all components of your Kubernetes cluster and provide the data necessary to contextualize complex problems.

-The first set of tools are useful if you experience an issue with a narrow scope and need to trace its root source.
+The first set of tools is useful if you experience an issue with a narrow scope and need to trace its root source.
 But for complex issues whose scope and root cause are not at all obvious from the surface, a holistic observability solution is usually your best bet for getting to the root of the problem.

 By the same token, complex issues typically require a broad troubleshooting technique that draws on as much data available to you as possible.
 The more data you have about each element in Kubernetes, the better positioned you are to associate unusual performance in one component with anomalies from other components, and to rule out different potential root causes of an issue.